Cirkit Designer Logo

 Connecting the HC-SR501 to a Circuit

-• Use the time delay potentiometer to set the duration for which the output remains HIGH after motion is detected.
+• Use the delay potentiometer to set the duration for which the output remains HIGH after motion is detected.

 Example: Using HC-SR501 with Arduino UNO